trickstercache/trickster/docs/roadmap.md

 ## How to Help

 You can help by contributing to Trickster 1.0 on the `next` branch, or trying it out in your environment.
-Docker images for the latest Trickster 1.0 Beta release wiil be published under the `next` tag.
+Docker images for the latest Trickster 1.0 Beta release will be published under the `next` tag.

 By giving Trickster 1.0 Beta a spin, you can help us identify and fix defects more quickly.
 Be sure to file issues if you find something wrong, using the `1.0` label.
 If you can reliably reproduce the issue, provide detailed steps so that developers can more easily root-cause the issue.